apache/pekko-http/docs/src/main/paradox/common/marshalling.md

 Marshalling is the process of converting a higher-level (object) structure into some kind of lower-level representation, often a "wire format".
 Other popular names for marshalling are "serialization" or "pickling".

-In Akka HTTP, marshalling means the conversion of an object of type `T` into a lower-level target type, e.g. a `MessageEntity` (which forms the "entity body" of an HTTP request or response) or a full @apidoc[HttpRequest] or
+In Apache Pekko HTTP, marshalling means the conversion of an object of type `T` into a lower-level target type, e.g. a `MessageEntity` (which forms the "entity body" of an HTTP request or response) or a full @apidoc[HttpRequest] or
 @apidoc[HttpResponse].